Target audience: Teachers, Families

 Since it was established in 1983, the Australian Centre for Contemporary Art (ACCA) has built a reputation as a flagship contemporary art space.
 Situated in an award-winning iconic building in the Southbank arts precinct, ACCA describes itself as a champion of new art and bold ideas.

-As part of the festival, ACCA is offering two exciting programs.
+As part of the festival, ACCA is offering two exciting free programs.

 ACCA will present two, different 45-minute workshops designed by the practicing artists.
 Participants can rotate through these workshops across two hours.
 Each participant will make at least two artworks to take home.

 ∗Please note, this event was previously mistakenly listed with a ticket price.
 It is a free event, but bookings are required.